opnfv/barometer/docs/release/userguide/feature.userguide.rst

 Building all Barometer upstreamed plugins from scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The plugins that have been merged to the collectd master branch can all be built and configured through the barometer repository.
+The plugins that have been merged to the collectd main branch can all be built and configured through the barometer repository.

 .. note::